fitzypop/gin-auth0-example/README.md

 The main executable lives in `/cmd/gin_auth0_example/main.go`.

-Code that code be reused should be in defined packages in `/pkg`.
+Code that could be used by 3rd party apps should be in defined packages in `/pkg/<pkg_name>`.

-Any code that won't be shared can live in `/internal`.
+Any code that won't be shared can live in `/internal/<name>/...`.

 `/configs` should be self-explaining.